Blackhart/DailyBoy/docs/reference/reference-job-yaml.md

 ### 6.6 `slate` (optional)

 Defines a title card prepended to each enabled movie and image sequence.
 Omit the whole block to skip the slate.
-Sequence files use frame numbers immediately before `plans[].sequence.frame_start`; plate files keep source numbers.
+Sequence files use frame numbers immediately before the first processed plate (`plans[].sequence.frame_start - plans[].sequence.handles.head`, or `frame_start` when handles are omitted); plate files keep source numbers.

 | Field             | Required | Type             | Description                  |
 | ----------------- | -------- | ---------------- | ---------------------------- |